 I realised the importance of this a couple years ago, and have since created our Coast to Coast Skills Course.
 Without going into too much detail, we essentially help you make the step from basic training, to the Waimak Gorge.
 We do this through a series of fast paced, baby steps, or “progressions”.
 We spend a brief time on the lake, then move to faster and faster water through a series of drills.
 Before you know it you’ve successfully paddled the Gorge.

 Think about how you can break down your goals into bite sized chunks.
 It’s not necessarily about moving slower, but rather through a logical process that builds success on top of success.

 Mistake #5: Cherry Picking Advice

 Advice only works if you follow it.
-Remember that kung-fu movie where the guru will only work with the apprentice if he pledges to follow all instructions without question?
+Remember that karate movie where the guru will only work with the apprentice if he pledges to follow all instructions without question?
 Well, I’ve never asked a client to trust me to that extent, although it is tempting sometimes...

-The problem with taking some advice from me, a little from a book, some ideas from the guy at the kayak shop, and more advice from your uncle who did Coast to Coast back in 1983, is that there’s very little continuity, and this leads to confusion.
+The problem with taking some advice from me, a little from a book, the guy at the kayak shop, and your uncle who did Coast to Coast back in 1983, is that there’s very little continuity, and this leads to confusion.
 Everyone has a different take on how you should best train for this race, and this can leave you feeling like every step is the wrong one.